 Senior Vice President and General Manager, Patient Engagement

-Sonika Mathur serves as Vice President, Strategy and Business Development for the Clinical Solutions group within Elsevier.
-She is responsible for the overall strategy for Clinical Solutions as well as leading strategic partnerships, M&A, portfolio optimization, strategic pricing and innovation.
+In Sonika’s previous role, she served as Vice President, Strategy and Business Development for the Clinical Solutions group within Elsevier.
+She was responsible for the overall strategy of Clinical Solutions as well as leading strategic partnerships, M&A, portfolio optimization, strategic pricing and innovation.

 Sonika joined Elsevier in 2011 in its health sciences corporate strategy group and took a business unit strategy role in 2012, where among other accomplishments she led the acquisition and integration of the ExitCare patient education business.